Digital marketing is an invaluable resource for any nonprofit that wants to optimize its advocacy, fundraising, impact, and stewardship.

 For most nonprofits, the best goal is to efficiently acquire direct leads to a donation or volunteer page.
-Hopefully, this exposure gets new potential members or donors introduced to your organization.
+Hopefully, this exposure introduces new potential members or donors to your organization.

 If you choose this goal, the ads you run should show users why your organization is important, how it affects causes they care about, and encourages them to keep in touch to get more involved.